DragonSenses/Algorithms/LeetCode/64-minimum-path-sum/problem.md

 The brute force approach, though simple and naive, serves as a starting point rather than a viable solution.

+## **Intuition**

-To do recursion, explore all possible paths from the top-left corner to the bottom-right corner of the grid.
+The recursive brute force approach relies on exploring all possible paths from the top-left corner to the bottom-right corner of the grid.
 For each grid cell `(i, j)`, there are two possible moves:
 1. **Move Right**: Proceed to cell `(i, j+1)`.
 2. **Move Down**: Proceed to cell `(i+1, j)`.

+The idea is to calculate the total path sum for every valid path and return the **minimum path sum** among them.
+The recursive approach inherently breaks the problem into smaller subproblems by choosing one step at a time (right or down).

+However, brute force recursion is **inefficient**, as it repeatedly recalculates the minimum path sums for overlapping subproblems.
+This leads to exponential time complexity, making it impractical for larger grids.